jesperronn/minivirkr/README.md

 This will fetch all project dependencies and install them in the project `node_modules` folder

-### Starting local server using _webpack_dev_server_ on http://localhost:9000
+### Starting local server using _webpack_dev_server_
     yarn start

-This starts a small webserver on port 9000.
+This starts a small webserver on http://localhost:9000.
 It automatically refreshes the browser when you make changes in the source code.

 ### Development build
     yarn run devbuild